idribeir0/Learning-Java/README.md

 ## Method
 In java a method is a block of code that performs a specific task like a set of instructions grouped together to do something like calculating a sum, printing text or sortin a list.

+## Arrays
+In java an aray is a data structure that stores a fixed-size collection of elements of the same type.
+It's like a container that holds multiple values in a single variable.